Deputies shoot, kill man after 12-hour Greenacres standoff

 Neighbors in the 18600 block of East Lindsay reported hearing gunshots and found bullet holes in more than one nearby house at around 11 p.m.
 Monday, according to a Spokane County Sheriff's Office news release.

-The suspect barricaded himself inside his home as he had what the sheriff's described as a metal health crisis.
-During the standoff the man fired several shots from the home during the standoff.
+The suspect barricaded himself inside his home as he had what the sheriff's described as a mental health crisis.
+During the standoff the man fired several shots from the home.

+Authorities spotted the man moving around the house, wearing a gas mask and holding a handgun during the incident, the sheriff's office said.

 Sheriff Ozzie Knezovich said deputies first tried to speak with the man, who has not been identified, when they arrived at the home.